-If there's no Wi-Fi network set on the Network page (Wireless settings section) then the openSPOT3 automatically switches to AP mode.
+If there's no Wi-Fi network set on the Network page (Wireless settings section) then the openSPOT2 automatically switches to AP mode.

-Hold the Wi-Fi button for 30 seconds to perform a full factory reset.
+• Hold the button for 30 seconds to perform a full factory reset.
 In this case all configuration profiles will be cleared.

-Press the Wi-Fi button 3 times quickly to enable/disable powersaving.
-A different confirmation tone will be played on the beeper if powersaving is enabled.
+• Press the button 3 times quickly to enable/disable powersaving.